Dental Bridges Fort Mill

 While dental implants are a better choice for many patients, those with loss of bone in the jaw or other oral health concerns may benefit from a dental bridge.
 Implants require bone density in the jaw that may not be there if your teeth have been missing for a long time.
 For most cases, we recommend implants as a replacement for lost teeth because they can be better long-term for your oral health, as the surrounding teeth do not have to have crowns put on them.
 But bridges have been used for decades and remain a good long-term solution for those who are not good candidates or are uncomfortable with the idea of implants.

 If you are missing one or more teeth, Dr. Schraw will need to take a look inside your mouth to determine the best solution for your individual treatment plan.
-In many cases, Dr. Schraw may recommend an implant rather than a bridge.
+In many cases, Dr. Schraw may recommend a dental implant rather than a dental bridge.
 Once Dr. Schraw has had the opportunity to better understand your personal situation, she’ll be able to determine the correct tooth replacement method for you.
 The result will have you enjoying food and smiling again.